hananelmeron2/Wi-Fi-Deauthentication-Attack/README.md

-in order to run the code you need to work with linux, and have wifi adapter card and then turn the computer into monitor mode . you can do this opperations with the next commends:
+in order to run the code you need to work with linux, and have wifi adapter card and then turn the computer into monitor mode . you also need scapy install in your pc, and air-crack-ng. because we use prettytable you need to install prettytable with the commend : sudo pip3 install PTable. you can do this opperations with the next commends:

 1. sudo ifconfig IFACE down